Accurate global machine learning force fields for molecules with hundreds of atoms: Large-scale sGDML algorithm

 The Woodbury matrix identity~\cite{cutajar2016preconditioning} is then used to efficiently invert $\mathbf{P} = \hat{\mathbf{K}} + \lambda\mathbb{I}$ in parts:

-A series of numerical steps are necessary to make the application of $\mathbf{P}^{-1}$ numerically stable (see Appendix~\ref{s::implementation_details}).
-There are many strategies to construct the column subspace, the most straightforward of which is simple random sampling~\cite{williams2001using,kumar2012sampling}.
-Here, we chose a more effective yet still computationally economical approach based on approximate leverage scores~\cite{golub2013matrix, wahba1990spline, seeger2003fast, foster2009stable, eriksson2018scaling} (see Appendix~\ref{s::app_lev_scores}).
-The accuracy of the approximation $\hat{\mathbf{K}}$ is primarily determined by its dimension $k$ and so is the cost of inverting and applying $\mathbf{P}$, with runtime and memory complexities of $\mathcal{O}(mk^2)$ and $\mathcal{O}(mk)$, respectively.
+There are many strategies to select the column subspace, the most straightforward of which is simple random sampling~\cite{williams2001using,kumar2012sampling}.
+Here, we chose a more effective, yet still computationally economical approach based on approximate statistical leverage scores~\cite{golub2013matrix, wahba1990spline, seeger2003fast, foster2009stable, eriksson2018scaling} (see Appendix~\ref{s::app_lev_scores}).

+Overall, the accuracy of the approximation $\hat{\mathbf{K}}$ is primarily determined by its dimension $k$ and so is the cost of inverting and applying $\mathbf{P}$, with runtime and memory complexities of $\mathcal{O}(mk^2)$ and $\mathcal{O}(mk)$, respectively.
 A stronger preconditioner will accelerate convergence, albeit at increased cost per iteration (see Fig.~\ref{fig:convergence_tests}).
 Note, that the performance and effectiveness of the outlined method crucially depends on a careful numerical implementation, as explained in Appendix~\ref{s::implementation_details}.